ambermtse/cse15l-lab-reports/lab3.md

     plane
 ```

-The -o command-line option prints out only matching parts of a matching line.
-This is a good way to double check that the grep command is matching what you intend it to.
+This command looked at the `1471-213X-2-7.txt` file for the word `plane`, and printed out the matching part of the lines that contained the word `plane`.
+Seeing `plane` printed out every time it matches is a good way to check that the command is matching to what you intend it to.

 -n: